Iaenhaall/AttributedText/README.md

 ## Features

+You can clone the repo and run the **AttributedTextExample** project to explore the `AttributedText` features.

+These are the main points to pay attention to.

 1. Basic modifiers can still be applied, such as changing the font and color of the text.

    **Code example:**